Skip to main content

 (recur (push nums (+ a b)))))))

 Each new number is the sum of the two before it.
-We use loop/recur with an accumulator vector, and slice at the end to handle edge cases.
+We grow a vector with loop/recur and slice at the end so (fib 1) and (fib 0) behave.

 Learn more: Control Flow, Data Structures

-Exercise 3: Caesar cipher: Write encode and decode functions that shift letters by a given number of positions.
+Caesar cipher: write encode and decode that shift lowercase letters by n positions.
+Leave other characters alone.

 (defn shift-char [c amount]